 The county has some jurisdiction within the town.
 In particular, Rock County has jurisdiction over land divisions, on-site sanitary systems, and floodplain, and shore land zoning areas.
+Rock County also maintains the roads in La Prairie Township.

 City of Janesville